What does the hits limit mean?

 How much hits do I have?

 InfinityFree enforces a limit of 50,000 hits in a single day.
-Your hits usage counter is reset every 24 hours at an arbitrary time of day (not necessarily at midnight).
+Your hits usage counter is reset every 24 hours, but not necessarily at midnight.

 If you reach 50,000 hits in a single day, your account will be taken offline for 24 hours.
-After roughly 24 hours, your account will be reactivated completely automatically.
+After 24 hours, your account will be reactivated automatically.

 Why is my hits usage so high?